ucsf-wynton/wynton-website-hpc/docs/status/index.md

 <span style="font-size: 200%; font-weight: bold; color: orange;">Power outage</span>

 **Investigating**: The UCSF Mission Bay Campus experienced a power outage on Saturday June 16 causing parts of Wynton to go down.
-One of the login nodes (wynlog1), the developer node (qb3-int1), and part of the compute nodes are currently non-functional.
+One of the login nodes (wynlog1), the development node (qb3-int1), and parts of the compute nodes are currently non-functional.